Here’s a look at the life of Michael Dukakis, three-term governor of Massachusetts.

 Religion: Greek Orthodox

-His first cousin is Oscar-winning actress Olympia Dukakis.
+His first cousin was Oscar-winning actress Olympia Dukakis.

-Michael and Kitty Dukakis' first child, a daughter, was born anencephalic in 1964 and lived only 20 minutes.
+Michael and Kitty Dukakis’ first child, a daughter, was born anencephalic in 1964 and died shortly after birth.

 November 6, 1962 - Dukakis is elected to the Massachusetts House of Representatives.